uasolo/easyNet_data/documentation/Simple model.md

 	create iac_layer uc_layer
 	uc_layer represent (lc2uc_df column_rep upper_case keyed_representation)

-We are using a specific type of layer, the `iac_layer` or Interactive Activation and Competition layer, which contains activation units regulated by the  equations found in *Rumelhart & McClelland (1981)*.
-This type of layer has only one input port, called `net_input`, and its output is identical to the internal state, i.e. the level of activation of each of the nodes.
+We are using a specific type of layer, the `iac_layer` or Interactive Activation and Competition layer, which contains activation units  or nodes regulated by the  equations found in *Rumelhart & McClelland (1981)*.
+This type of layer has only one input port, called `net_input`, and its output is identical to the internal state, i.e. the level of activation of each of the units.
 The code snippet above says that layers `lc_layer` and `uc_layer` represent the `keyed_representation` of LC and UC letters, respectively, which in turn means that those layers contain  units named after the  keys of their internal `keyed_representation`, viz. units  "a", "b" and "c" for `lc_layer` and units "A" "B" and "C" for `uc_layer`.
 At this point those units are not connected to each other, neither within a layer nor between layers.
 A connection wiring from `lc_layer` to `uc_layer` is instantiated as follows:

 	create connection lc_uc_connection
 	lc_uc_connection autoconnect lc_layer uc_layer

 where the 'magic' command `autoconnect` will try and find a conversion between the internal representation of `lc_layer` and the one of `uc_layer` (in this direction) and use that rule to determine which nodes in the source layer are linked to which nodes in the target layer  with an excitatory link.
 That conversion is `(lc2uc_df conversion lower_case upper_case)`, which in practice reads the table above from left to right.

-More in general, when we create a connection between two layers representing a  `keyed_representation` a so-called `sparse_connection` is  created.
+In general, whenever we create a connection between two layers representing a  `keyed_representation` a so-called `sparse_connection` is  created.
 This type of connection links all nodes of the source layer to all nodes of the target layer with a link that can be either excitatory or inhibitory.
 When a conversion rule is applied to define the connection wiring what actually happens is that the links specified by the rule, e.g. from "a" to "A", are defined as excitatory, and all others, e.g. from "a" to "B", as inhibitory.
 Note that the terms "excitatory" and "inhibitory" only suggest their typical use but it is up to the user to specify a  strength value for them.
-In our case we will choose a positive value (e.g. 0.07) for excitatory links and zero for inhibitory links, which means that we will not introduce inhibitory actions in the model.
+In our case we will choose a positive value (e.g. 0.07) for excitatory links and zero for inhibitory links, which means that we will not introduce inhibitory actions at this point.
 These and other model parameters will be specified below.

 Parameters are loaded in from table-like text files in the same way as other tables: